 3 Types of Aerial Lifts

-Back to Blog
+Back to

 Reaching high work areas safely is an essential element of many industries.
 Creating aerial work platforms for your crew can help you complete jobs safely and on time.
 To do so, you need an aerial lift.
 There are three main types of aerial lift equipment – scissor lifts, boom lifts and telehandlers.
 Each lift type has unique features that make it well-suited for different operations.

+An aerial lift is a machine that raises workers and materials to high or hard-to-reach places, offering a safer and more efficient option than ladders or scaffolding.
 The type of aerial lift you choose will depend on various factors, including the load capacity you need, the kind of work site and what the aerial lift will be used for.

 Scissor Lifts